 Addiction is either the cause or the root of many different issues in life.
 One effect of stimulant withdrawal and addiction is the fact that it can sometimes activate underlying mental illnesses.
-Many people who have not yet experienced the signs of schizophrenia can have these symptoms initiated through the abuse of stimulants.
+Many people who haven’t experienced the signs of schizophrenia can initiate these symptoms through stimulant use.

 The unique quality of the stimulant drug class is the fact that these drugs tend to work with the amount of dopamine in your synapses.
-Dopamine is a neurotransmitter (or “chemical messenger”) that deals with the pleasure receptors in the brain and is released naturally whenever you eat, exercise, or do other pleasurable activities.
+Dopamine is a neurotransmitter (or “chemical messenger”) that affects the brain’s pleasure receptors.
+It is naturally released whenever you eat, exercise, or do other pleasurable activities.

 Stimulants hijack this process and cause there to be more dopamine than usual in your synapses, giving you the euphoric feeling of being superhuman as well as increasing your alertness and sensitivity.
 Sounds great, right?

 Well, eventually, your brain will notice there is too much dopamine in your system.
-As a response, it will stop producing dopamine naturally altogether.
+Its response will be to stop producing dopamine naturally altogether.
 This means that, once you stop taking the stimulant, it will be a while before your brain returns to normal dopamine levels, making the stimulant withdrawal symptoms very intense.
 To stave off withdrawal, and to continue getting that “feel-good” sensation, users can easily develop a dependence on the drug.

-If you are looking for the signs of stimulant addiction in yourself, or if you are not sure if someone you know is abusing stimulants, knowledge is power.
+If you are looking for the signs of stimulant addiction in yourself, or if you’re unsure if someone you know is abusing stimulants, knowledge is power.
 Some people are capable of masking their substance abuse well while others may show some telltale signs such as:

 Deep in the heart of South America grows a versatile crop called the coca plant.
 Natives use the plant’s leaves for their mild anesthetic effects and to treat common ailments.
 But others process the plant to extract a crystalline powder known as cocaine.
 Cocaine, a powerful stimulant, can be inhaled or injected directly into the veins.
-A common form of cocaine is called crack, which is faster-acting and cheaper to produce.
+A common form of cocaine is called crack, which acts faster than cocaine and is cheaper to produce.
 This drug is highly addictive and has the potential to cause irreversible damage to the brain.

 Bath salts, which have entered become more public in the past decade, are much more than relaxing spa additives.
 Because they imitate the effects of methamphetamines, bath salts can cause users to act in alarmingly violent ways.
 The imprecise and impure method by which the drug is synthesized can make the effects vary widely, also making the drug dangerous and difficult to outlaw.